yaozeliang/Python_Useful/README.md

-# Personal Summary for everything in Python
+# Personal Summary for sth useful in Python
 > Let's contribute together if you are a pythonista
  - Strings
   - Dict